 Section 4.02 Term.
-Each officer of the Corporation shall hold office until such officer's successor is elected and qualified or until such officer's earlier death, resignation or removal.
+Each officer of the Corporation shall hold office until such officer's successor is elected and qualified or until such officer's carlier death, resignation or removal.
 Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors at any time with or without cause by the majority vote of the members of the Board of Directors then in office.
 The removal of an officer shall be without prejudice to his or her contract rights, if any.
 The election or appointment of an officer shall not of itself create contract rights.
 Any officer of the Corporation may resign at any time by giving notice of his or her resignation in writing, or by electronic transmission, to the President or the Secretary.
 Any such resignation shall take effect at the time specified therein or, if the time when it shall become effective shall not be specified therein, immediately upon its receipt.
 Unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 Should any vacancy occur among the officers, the position shall be filled for the unexpired portion of the term by appointment made by the Board of Directors.

-- Section 4.03 Chief Executive Officer.
+Section 4.03 Chief Executive Officer.
 The Chief Executive Officer shall, subject to the provisions of these Bylaws and the control of the Board of Directors, have general supervision, direction and control over the business of the Corporation and over its officers.
-The Chief Executive Officer shall perform all duties incident to the office of the Chief Executive Officer, and any other duties as may be from time to time assigned to the Chief Executive Officer by the Board of Directors, in each case subject to the control of the Board of Directors. - Section 4.04 President.
-The President shall report and be responsible to the Chief Executive Officer.
+The Chief Executive Officer shall perform all duties incident to the office of the Chief Executive Officer, and any other duties as may be from time to time assigned to the Chief Executive Officer by the Board of Directors, in each case subject to the control of the Board of Directors.